Significativity Indices for Agreement Values: Significativity over Confusion Matrices

 Hence, we can use a variable $m_l$ to store the initial value of $m$ and decrease $i$ and $m$ by $\left|\mathcal{C}_{m,k-1}\right|$ and $1$, respectively, as long as $m>0$ and $i\geq \left|\mathcal{C}_{m,k-1}\right|$.
 The first component of $\iota_{m,k}(i)$ will be the difference among $m_l$ and the first $m$ such that $i < \left|\mathcal{C}_{m,k-1}\right|$, i.e., $\ell_1=m_l-m$.
 The following components can be identified by decreasing $k$ by $1$ and repeating the previous steps.

 Algorithm~\ref{alg:wc_enumerator1} describes the proposed algorithm.
 The outer while-loop can be executed $k$ times at most because each iteration decreases $k$ by one, $k$ never increases, and the loop ends when $k\leq 1$.
-Analogously, the most nested loop is repeated at most $m+k$ times in total because all iterations except the last one decrease $m$ by one, $m$ never increases, and the two loops end when $m\leq 0$.
-The lines~\ref{line:loop_1}, \ref{line:i_decrease}, and \ref{line:loop_2} of Algorithm~\ref{alg:wc_enumerator1} require the evaluation of the binomial coefficients $\binom{m+k-2}{m}$, $\binom{m+k-2}{m}$, and $\binom{m+k-3}{m-1}$.
+Analogously, the most nested loop is repeated at most $m+k$ times in total because all iterations except the last one decrease $m$ by one, $m$ never increases, and it ends its iterations when $m \leq 0$.
+The lines~\ref{line:while} and \ref{line:i_decrease} of Algorithm~\ref{alg:wc_enumerator1} require the evaluation of the binomial coefficient $\binom{m+k-2}{m}$.
 Since computing $\binom{a}{b}$ requires $\min\{a-b, b\}$ multiplications and divisions, the time complexity of Algorithm~\ref{alg:wc_enumerator1} belongs to $O\left(k\min\{k,m\}+(m+k)\min\{k,m\}\right)=O(mk)$ according to the uniform cost criterion~\cite{cormen2022introduction}.